-Athletes can use USADA's online system to submit Whereabouts filings.
+Athletes should use the following online systems to submit Whereabouts filings.
 USADA will provide athletes with a username and password to access the online Whereabouts system.
-For questions about updates, or username or password issues, call Athlete Express at (719) 785-2000 or toll-free at (866) 601-2632, or email athleteexpress@USADA.org.
+For questions about updates, or username or password issues, call Athlete Connect at (719) 785-2000 or toll-free at (866) 601-2632, or email athleteconnect@USADA.org.

-Online: Login to Athlete Express at USADA.org
+Online: Login to Athlete Connect at USADA.org

-Athlete Express App: Update Whereabouts instantly through the mobile app
+Athlete Connect App: Update Whereabouts instantly through the web-based app